yomzyyy/portfolio/README.md

 ## Features

 - **Responsive Design** - Seamlessly adapts to all device sizes
-- **Dark Mode Support** - Toggle between light and dark themes with smooth transitions
+- **Dark Mode by Default** - Starts in dark mode with no flash, toggle between themes with smooth transitions
+- **Seasonal Snowfall Effect** - Festive snowfall animation (Nov-Feb) with theme-aware colors and toggle control
 - **Interactive Tech Stack** - Filterable technology showcase with smooth animations
 - **Project Gallery** - Showcase of personal projects with descriptions and tech tags
 - **Experience Timeline** - Professional experience displayed in an elegant timeline
-- **Contact Form** - Get in touch section for networking opportunities
+- **Enterprise-Grade Contact Form** - Professional email integration with rate limiting, validation, and auto-reply
 - **Smooth Animations** - Polished fade-in and hover effects throughout
 - **Modern UI Components** - Built with Radix UI primitives for accessibility